-- The financial policies are comprehensive and likely to prevent fraud, including: - clear job responsibilities of the staff and board members who direct or execute financial transactions; - strong financial and accounting procedures and internal controls, such as credit card use policies, segregated accounting and finance duties, and robust bookkeeping standards; - clear, robust policies for managing actual or perceived conflicts of interest; - direct Board oversight of potentially concerning procurement contracts, including any large or unusual contracts; and - o in-depth, at least quarterly reviews of budgets, actuals, forecasts, and external financial audits. - The applicant has established protocols to ensure strong financial performance, compliance with generally accepted accounting principles (GAAP) and major federal fund requirements, and no material events that can affect the school's future health.
+- strong financial and accounting procedures and internal controls, such as credit card use policies, segregated accounting and finance duties, and robust bookkeeping standards; - clear, robust policies for managing actual or perceived conflicts of interest; - direct Board oversight of potentially concerning procurement contracts, including any large or unusual contracts; and - in-depth, at least quarterly reviews of budgets, actuals, forecasts, and external financial audits. - The applicant has established protocols to ensure strong financial performance, compliance with generally accepted accounting principles (GAAP) and major federal fund requirements, and no material events that can affect the school's future health.